Back to LiftMaster Guides

 Quick Solutions

-Remove any obstructions in the beam path
+Remove any obstruction in the beam path

-Tighten mounting brackets to prevent future misalignment
+Tighten the mounting brackets to prevent future misalignment

 Still having issues?
 This is usually the deeper cause below.